Webair AI

 Cortyx organizes the memory.

-Cortyx is the system that labels what WebAir learns, separates the type of memory, and helps decide which context should be used for each request — so personal preferences don't leak into business outputs and operational details don't clutter quick answers.
+Cortyx is the system that labels what Webair AI learns, separates the type of memory, and helps decide which context should be used for each request — so personal preferences don't leak into business outputs and operational details don't clutter quick answers.

 Cortyx routing example